Yonea21/starter-academic/content/project/Hardware Basics/index.md

 (My device is a Surface Book 2)

 1. How fast (in GHz) is the CPU you are using right now?
-⋅⋅⋅`i5-7300U 2.60 GHz`
+    `i5-7300U 2.60 GHz`

 2. What chipset is on the motherboard?
 Could there be more options?
     More options?
-⋅⋅⋅`Windows 10 Pro Creators Update 64 Bit`
+    `Windows 10 Pro Creators Update 64 Bit`

 3. How many gigabytes of RAM are in the PC you’re using?
-⋅⋅⋅`8.00 GB  Ram`
+    `8.00 GB  Ram`

 4. What is/are the storage medium/media in your PC?
-⋅⋅⋅`PCLe Solid-State-Laufwerk (SSD) 256 GB, local hard disk C:`
+    `PCLe Solid-State-Laufwerk (SSD) 256 GB, local hard disk C:`

 5. Where is the PSU in your PC?
 What about a laptop?
-⋅⋅⋅`PC trhough motherboard`⋅⋅
+    `PC trhough motherboard`
-⋅⋅⋅`Laptop externally`
+    `Laptop externally`

 6. Do you have a GPU?
-⋅⋅⋅`HD-Grafik 620-GPU`
+    `HD-Grafik 620-GPU`

 7. How does the cooling work in your device?
 What about a smartphone?
-⋅⋅⋅`My device: (Air) highly developed air conduction system inside; cooling is provided by a fan similar in design to an aircraft turbine`⋅⋅
+    `My device: (Air) highly developed air conduction system inside; cooling is provided by a fan similar in design to an aircraft turbine`
-⋅⋅⋅`Smartphone: (Heatpipe) small pipe that transmits heat to the outside`
+    `Smartphone: (Heatpipe) small pipe that transmits heat to the outside`

 This Blog is work in progress.
 I will post some new stuff soon.

+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+Ordered sub-list
+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

+* Unordered list can use asterisks
+- Or minuses
++ Or pluses